libregraphicsmeeting/state-of-lg-2019/gimp/gimp.md

 For extensions management, the idea is to provide a centralized add-ons repository and an easy way to install/update/remove those from within GIMP.

-_Space Invasion_ is the next logical step to provide first-class support for any RGB color spaces.
+_Space Invasion_ is the next logical step to provide first-class support for arbitrary RGB color spaces.
+The relevant code is complete on the GEGL side and is nearing completion in GIMP.